juhaku/utoipa/README.md

 * **default** Default enabled features are **json**.
 * **json** Enables **serde_json** what allow to use json values in OpenAPI specification values.
 Thus is enabled by default.
-* **swagger_ui** Enables the embedded Swagger UI to view openapi api documentation.
-* **actix-web** Enables actix-web integration with pre-configured SwaggerUI service factory allowing users to use the Swagger UI without a hazzle.
 * **actix_extras** Enhances actix-web intgration with being able to parse some documentation from actix web macro attributes and types.
 * **debug** Add extra traits such as debug traits to openapi definitions and elsewhere.